syncfusion/blazor-docs/src/charts/stock-chart/series-types.md

----
-title: "Series Types  | ASP.NET Core Blazor "

-component: "Stock Chart"

-description: "Syncfusion Blazor StockChart supports differernt types of series and also supports customizations for each type of StockChart."
----

 # Stock Chart Series Types

 Stock Chart supports 6 major types of series namely `Line`, `Spline`, `Hilo`, `HiloOpenClose`, `Hollow Candle` and `Candle`.
 By using the series dropdown button you can navigate between the above listed series types.